Protecting and Caring for Your Trees During Drought

 - Water with a slow flow of water over a longer period of time.

 During dry spells, cut back on fertilizing.
 In dry conditions, fertilizer salts can dehydrate plant roots.
 Plus, the extra stimulus to put on growth requires even more water.

 Amend and Mulch

-Dig compost into soil to help hold moisture and encourage healthy root growth, then mulch with an organic material such as wood chips.
+Dig compost into the soil to help hold moisture and encourage healthy root growth, then mulch with organic material such as wood chips.
 Mulch slows the evaporation of ground moisture and helps keep soil temperatures lower, reducing stress on plants.
 Also, natural mulches break down slowly over time, adding valuable organic matter to the soil.
 Research at Washington State University showed that wood chips were superior to herbicides in controlling weeds.
-Fewer weeds means less competition in your garden for available water.
+Fewer weeds mean less competition in your garden for available water.